julienrf/play-json-derived-codecs/README.md

 ### Avoiding redundant derivation

 By default, the auto-derivation mechanism will be applied to the whole sealed hierarchy.
 This might be costly in terms of compile-time (as Shapeless is being used under the hood).
-To avoid this, it is possible to define an `OFormat` for the different cases, thus only using auto-derivation for the branching in the sealed trait and nothing else.
+To avoid this, it is possible to define a `Format` for the different cases, thus only using auto-derivation for the branching in the sealed trait and nothing else.
 ~~~ scala
 sealed trait Hierarchy
 case class First(a: Int, b: Int, c: Int)